almin/almin/docs/Components.md

 ### Functional UseCase

-It is functional version of UseCase.
+It is a functional version of UseCase.

 ```js
 class AwesomeUseCase extends UseCase {